austinwdigital/austinwdigital/README.md

 - I'm diving into Prisma for database management and Playwright for end-to-end testing.
 Excited to expand my toolkit and build more robust, scalable web applications!

 ## 💻 Currently Working On
-- I'm working on my VSCode extension, aiming to publish it before the end of the year.
+- I'm working on my VSCode extension.
 Excited to share a tool that enhances developer workflows!